-Beauty of Autumn Skies: Moon, Planets and Solar System
+Beauty of Autumn Skies: Moon, Planets and Solar System--REGISTRATION IS CLOSED.

 We will enjoy the beauty of the night sky as revealed on autumn evenings.This year, the solar

 system is prominently on display.
 The night of the retreat, the Moon is at 1st quarter, which is the